Manhattan Beach, CA dental care can help you prevent gum disease and stay healthy

 - Brushing –It only takes a few minutes to thoroughly clean all surfaces, with special attention to the gumline.
 The seconds you save when you rush are not worth the impact on your oral health.

 - Mouth rinse – This is less essential than brushing and flossing, but it can be helpful.
-A good product may reduce the harmful oral bacteria by up to 20 percent.
+A good product may reduce the harmful oral bacteria by up to 20%.

 - Healthy diet – Modern on-the-go, snack-powered lifestyles aren’t oral health friendly.
 Not only do many people eat too many sweets, but they also eat too few healthy foods.
-Opt for vitamin and antioxidant rich options, such as fruits and vegetables.
+Opt for vitamin-rich and antioxidant-rich options, such as fruits and vegetables.
 Good nutrition boosts your immune system, which is your natural defense against gum disease.

 - Dental check-ups – Sometimes the best of intentions and efforts are not enough to stop the onset of gum disease.
 Fortunately, it is easily reversed in the beginning stages.
 While you might not notice the ultra-subtle early warning signs, the trained eye of a dentist or hygienist will.